-Any testing organisation that aims at testing automated motor vehicles on roads, which are publicly accessible must ensure that their test vehicles comply with the applicable legal requirements, in particular the Motor Vehicles Act and any other applicable regulations.
-The Contact Point Automated Mobility has to be informed about possible changes on vehicles that are already registered.
+Any testing organisation that aims at testing automated motor vehicles on public roads must ensure that their test vehicles comply with the applicable legal requirements, in particular the Motor Vehicles Act and any other applicable regulations.
+The Contact Point Automated Mobility must be informed about possible changes on vehicles that are already registered.